 After being cleaned, the laundry items will be electronically scanned for any contraband.
-The laundry will then be taken back to the living units to be delivered to the offenders by the living unit/pod officers.

-Name and Number Labels: All garments, excluding socks and blankets, must have the offender's name and number label applied by the laundry.
-Homemade or hand printed labels are prohibited on state and personal clothing items:
+Name and Number Labels: All garments, excluding socks, must have the offender's name and number label applied by the laundry.
+Homemade or hand printed labels are prohibited on state and personal clothing items.